Eligibility Requirements and Accessing Your Disability Benefits

 If you sustain a personal illness, injury, have been diagnosed with a serious health condition, or will serve as an organ donor, the STD benefit provides income replacement after satisfying a 20 continuous workday elimination period.
 The STD program provides benefits from the 21st day of illness/injury to a maximum of 5 months.

-Employees hired or rehired on or after July 1, 2010, are enrolled in the STD program on the first of the month after completing 12 calendar months of service from date of employment or re-employment.
-Employees hired prior to that date without a break in service are automatically enrolled.
+Employees are enrolled in the STD program on the first of the month after completing 12 calendar months of service from date of employment or re-employment.

 FCPS pays 100% of the cost for the STD program.
 Income replacement during the elimination period is covered through an individual’s leave balances.